 These web pages are a source of information for those interested in the climate of the UK.
 The pages are updated each month to reflect the latest month's weather across the UK.
 A timetable for publication of the climate summaries is available below.

 Those interested in climate change and predictions of future climates should also visit the Climate Change pages.

-A maximum temperature of 14.9 °C was recorded at Kew Gardens, St James's Park and Heathrow (all Greater London) on the 24th.
-A minimum temperature of -7.7 °C was recorded at Altnaharra (Sutherland) on the 17th.
-In the 24 hours ending at 0900 GMT on the 23rd, 125.6 mm of rain fell at Altdearg House, near Sligachan (Isle of Skye).
-A wind gust of 109 mph was recorded at Needles Old Battery (Isle of Wight) on the 14th.
-A snow-depth of 20 cm was measured at Tulloch Bridge (Highland) at 0900 GMT on the 12th.
+A maximum temperature of 20.9 °C was recorded at St James's Park (Greater London) and Santon Downham (Suffolk) on the 30th.
+A minimum temperature of -6.8 °C was recorded at Redesdale Camp (Northumberland) on the 24th.
+In the 24 hours ending at 0900 GMT on the 20th, 78.8 mm of rain fell at Cluanie Inn (Highland).
+Wind gusts of 75 mph were recorded at Fair Isle and Sella Ness (Shetland) on the 7th.
+A snow depth of 7 cm was measured at Spadeadam (Cumbria) at 0900 GMT on the 22nd.

 Monthly Weather Reports (1884 to 1993).

 British Rainfall (1860 to 1991).

 UK Regional Precipitation (series begins in 1766).